gunta/grunt-manifest/README.md

 # grunt-manifest [![Build Status](https://travis-ci.org/gunta/grunt-manifest.png)](http://travis-ci.org/gunta/grunt-manifest)
-> This is an extension of [grunt-manifest](https://github.com/gunta/grunt-manifest) that add some additional features like supported globbing pattern in `exclude` option and excluded directory by default.
+> This is an extension of [grunt-manifest](https://github.com/gunta/grunt-manifest) that add some additional features like globbing pattern supported for `exclude` option and directory excluded by default.